Sarah Schafer, MD

 2. If you are seronegative and having trouble getting diagnosed or if your rheumatologist does not think seronegative Sjogren’s is serious, share the abstract of this article (139).

-Highlight these final sentences of the abstract: “The clinical features of seronegative pSS were similar to those of seropositive pSS.
+“The clinical features of seronegative pSS were similar to those of seropositive pSS.
 The current classification criteria for pSS should not be used in the diagnosis of seronegative patients, as the agreement between the different sets of criteria was low, and some patients fell outside the classification.”
-3. If your clinician insists that your gastrointestinal symptoms are not related to Sjogren’s, share the abstract of this article (112).
-4. If you have neurologic features that are not being taken seriously, consider sharing one of these resources.
-Each of these articles is free to print (open access).

-This short summary of SFN in Sjogren's, noting delayed diagnosis when neuropathy precedes sicca, and the tendency to more often impact patients who do not have SS-A or SS-B.
+This short summary of SFN in Sjogren's, noting delayed diagnosis when neuropathy precedes sicca, and the tendency to more often impact patients who do not have SSA or SSB.

 Kathy Hammitt’s article about the patient perspective (161) Click the orange box that says "Free to View" on the page to access the PDF.